 The curriculum is approached through a combination of skills based teaching and subject focus.
 Basic skills are taught to support the development of the core National Curriculum subjects of English, Mathematics and Science and the foundation subjects including Computing.
 Blocks of themed work enable the children’s skills to be used in a meaningful and relevant way.
 Cross curricular themes of safety, Personal Social and Health Education (PSHE), environment and community care are integrated into the appropriate subject areas.

 "Teaching in the Early Years Foundation Stage is very effective.
 The staff plan work that builds well on children’s own particular interests and, consequently, they thrive in the supportive atmosphere.
 The adults question children well to deepen and check on their understanding.
 Ofsted March 2014

-The Foundation Stage curriculum gives a high priority to the seven areas of learning: these are broken down into Prime and specific areas.
+The Foundation Stage curriculum gives a high priority to the seven areas of learning.

 There is a great deal of emphasis on the three key characteristics of effective teaching and learning.